 cat /proc/sys/fs/inotify/max_user_watches

-Common default values are 8192, 65536, or 524288 depending on your distribution and kernel version.
-If your project contains more files than this limit, VSCode cannot track all changes.
+Defaults vary (8192, 65536, or 524288) depending on your kernel version.
+If your project has more files than this number, VSCode stops tracking changes.

 To increase the limit permanently, add a sysctl configuration: